ulikoehler/cv_algorithms/README.rst

  - Algorithms on text rendering
     - Center text at coordinates
     - Auto-scale text to fix into box
- - Morphological algorithms
+ - Other algorithms
-    - Difference-of-Gaussian transform
+    - Remove n percent of image borders

 As `cv2` represents images as `numpy <http://www.numpy.org/>`_ arrays, most algorithms generically work with numpy arrays.